peakflames/mogzi/README.md

 ## Who is Max?

-He's the best damn orange cat on the plant. 🐈
+He's the best damn orange cat on the planet. 🐈